Yuhan-W/yuhan-W/content/post/group1/index.md

 ---
-title: Groups (Ⅰ)
+title: Algebra:Subgroups and homomorphisms
-subtitle: Abstract algebra
+subtitle: Group theory

 # Summary for listings and search engines
 summary: This article is about quotient groups and homomorphisms of groups.